 Talk to a Hip Specialist

 Only an orthopaedist can properly diagnosis hip impingement.
-Dr. Steve Hamilton at Beacon Orthopaedics and Sports Medicine is a sports medicine physician and orthopaedic surgeon who specializes in hip treatments.
-Dr. Hamilton can conduct a full examination of your hip, provide an accurate diagnosis, and recommend the appropriate treatment.
-If you experience hip pain or stiffness of any kind, schedule an appointment with Dr. Hamilton today.
+Dr. Steve Hamilton and Dr. Drew Burleson at Beacon Orthopaedics and Sports Medicine are sports medicine physicians and orthopaedic surgeons who specialize in hip treatments.
+They can conduct a full examination of your hip, provide an accurate diagnosis, and recommend the appropriate treatment.
+If you experience hip pain or stiffness of any kind, schedule an appointment with Dr. Hamilton or Dr. Drew Burleson today.